dehesa/package-conbini/README.md

 -   [OpenCombine](https://github.com/broadwaylamb/OpenCombine) is an open source implementation of Apple's Combine framework.
 -   [CombineX](https://github.com/cx-org/CombineX) is an open source implementation of Apple's Combine framework.

-> The framework name references both the `Combine` framework and the helpful Japanese convenience stores 😄
+> This framework name references both the `Combine` framework and the helpful Japanese convenience stores 😄